centreon/centreon/centreon-gorgone/docs/guide.rst

 GETLOG
 ------

-The following request gives you the capability to follow your requests. "centreond" protocol is asynchronous.
+The following request gives you the capability to follow your requests. "gorgone" protocol is asynchronous.
 An example: when you request a command execution, the server gives you a direct response and a token.
 These token can be used to know what happened to your command.

 The client request: